 Text classification and summarization

 By extracting the most relevant information from a large number of sources, NLP simplifies the data summary process to create an abridged version of a document without losing its key points.
 This can be based on extraction (contextually extracting phrases and sentences from an existing text) or on abstraction (creating a summary from scratch that renders all the value of the original source).

 This function involves automatic translation of text- or speech-based content from one language to another.
+It uses intelligent software and technology to translate text without the need for human intervention.
 Machine translation (MT) is increasingly capable of understanding the context and preserving the meaning of complete sentences, thanks to new neural networks and a greater number of available sources of big data.